Hans-Rafael/Hans-Rafael/README.md

  </div>
 <p align="left">
  A litle more about mi self. 👀<br>
- I am a Full Stack Developer with the ability to carry out projects as a team or individually, with training in HTML, CSS, JavaScript, Git, React, Redux, NodeJs, Express, SQL databases, Stripes as Payment Processing Platform for the Internet, email & chat-boot implementation, Interested to grow every day as a person.<p><br><br>
+ I am a Full Stack Developer with the ability to carry out projects as a team or individually, with training in HTML, CSS, JavaScript, Git, React, Redux, NodeJs, Express, SQL databases, Stripes as Payment Processing Platform for the Internet, email & chat-boot implementation, Interested to grow every day as a person.
  </p>
  <p align="Center">
  <img src="https://github-readme-stats.vercel.app/api/top-langs?username=zluvsand&layout=compact"/>